 What is an ESM file?

-An ESM file is a game data file used by select Bethesda Softworks video games, such as The Elder Scrolls IV: Oblivion and The Elder Scrolls V: Skyrim, and Fallout 4 single-player role-playing games.
+An ESM file is a game data file used by select Bethesda Softworks video games, such as The Elder Scrolls IV: Oblivion, The Elder Scrolls V: Skyrim, or Fallout 4.
 It contains multiple records that describe various kinds of game data, such as characters, in-game items, world environments, and settings.

-ESM files are located in the "Data" subfolder of any parent game directory, which is where the game's .exe file is located.
-For example, the primary ESM file referenced by The Elder Scrolls IV: Oblivion is named Oblivion and is located in the \Oblivion\Data folder.
+You can find ESM files in the Data sub-directory of a game's parent directory (the directory in which the game's .EXE file is located).
+For example, Elder Scrolls IV: Oblivion's primary ESM file, which is named Oblivion.esm, is located in the game's /Oblivion/Data folder.

 NOTE: The .ESL file type is a "lighter" version of the ESM file type.
 It was introduced with the Fallout 4 patch 1.10 in August 2017 and is limited to 4096 records.

 Bethesda Softworks games that use ESM files automatically load and use the files when you play the games.

 You can also view and edit custom ESM files with the Creation Kit or The Elder Scrolls Construction Set (TESCS) in Windows.

 Programs that open or reference ESM files